apache/gravitino/docs/iceberg-rest-service.md

 ## Apache Gravitino Iceberg REST catalog server configuration

-There are different configuration files for standalone server and auxiliary server, `gravitino-iceberg-rest-server.conf` for The Iceberg REST server configurations are the same in Gravitino for both standalone and auxiliary server mode.
-Starting from version `0.6.0`, using the prefix `gravitino.auxService.iceberg-rest.` for the auxiliary server configuration is deprecated.
-If both `gravitino.auxService.iceberg-rest.key` and `gravitino.iceberg-rest.key` are present, the `gravitino.iceberg-rest.key` will take precedence.
-The following configurations are shown with `gravitino.iceberg-rest.` prefix.
+There are distinct configuration files for standalone and auxiliary server: `gravitino-iceberg-rest-server.conf` is used for the standalone server, while `gravitino.conf` is for the auxiliary server.
+Although the configuration files differ, the configuration items remain the same.
+Starting with version `0.6.0`, the prefix `gravitino.auxService.iceberg-rest.` for auxiliary server configurations has been deprecated.
+If both `gravitino.auxService.iceberg-rest.key` and `gravitino.iceberg-rest.key` are present, the latter will take precedence.
+The configurations listed below use the `gravitino.iceberg-rest.` prefix.

 ### Configuration to enable Iceberg REST service in Gravitino server.